Warburgm/koppen-revision-climate-map/README.md

 This allows explicit separation of:

-polar, subpolar, mid-latitude, subtropical, and tropical regimes,
+cold/polar, mid-latitude, and tropical regimes,

 continental vs oceanic behavior,